-All pupils follow GCSE courses in the core subjects:

-- ENGLISH LANGUAGE

-- ENGLISH LITERATURE

-- MATHEMATICS

-- SCIENCE (Most pupils study the Double Science award but there is an opportunity to study three individual Sciences as part of the options programme).
+All pupils follow GCSE courses in the core subjects of English Language, English Literature, Mathematics and Science (Most pupils study the Double Science award but there is an opportunity to study three individual Sciences as part of the options programme).

-We would strongly recommend that each pupil studies at least one;

-- MODERN FOREIGN LANGUAGE and at least one - HUMANITIES SUBJECT (History, Geography or Religious Studies)
+We would strongly recommend that each pupil studies at least one Modern Foreign Language and one Humanities subject (History, Geography or Religious Studies).